 Uber’s smartphone app connects driver-partners with riders who have downloaded the app in real-time.

 Uber’s success is linked to the fact it provides a more reasonably-priced alternative to riding in taxicabs.
 People who use its service already have their credit card details stored on their apps.
-There is no issue of riders not having funds and the driver is paid via the app.
-The app allows riders to accurately track where their Uber is on a virtual map.
+There is no issue of riders not having funds, and the driver is paid via the app.
+The app allows riders to track where their Uber is on a virtual map accurately.

 Uber has faced widespread criticism over its culture, methods, and the treatment of its drivers.
 Its cars flooded cities without permission, forcing local lawmakers onto the back foot.

 In 2014, Colorado passed the first ride-sharing legislation in the country.
 Since then, hundreds of U.S. jurisdictions have adopted ordinances recognizing Uber and Lyft as a new type of transit provider known as “transportation network companies.”
 Each government draws up policies to codify the insurance coverage for ride-hailing companies, background-check policies, and inspection protocols.

 Uber is one of the most successful start-ups in history. it was valued at over $50 billion by 2015.